 "Sounds like we're winning, sir."

-In The Matrix, Neo becomes so masterful over Agent Smith that he can fight him off with only one hand.
+- In The Matrix, during the climax when Neo becomes The One, he becomes so masterful over Agent Smith that he can fight him off with only one hand.
 In the sequel, an Agent almost lands a blow, which Neo blocks with his other hand before very casually saying, "Hmm.
 Upgrades."

 Q: "Understand you"?
 You're nothing to him.